Road Repaving & Street Safety Bond

 Anza Branch Library

-In 1930, San Francisco voters approved a charter amendment to increase taxes to fund the construction of the Anza Branch Library.
-Using the site of the old Lafayette School, architect John Reid, Jr., designed and landscaped the new branch building.
-The new branch was dedicated on April 10, 1932, with 11,823 new books on the shelves.
-Total cost for the building and its furnishings was $57,117.29.
-Anza Branch Library was the 17th branch established in the San Francisco Public Library system.
-The branch closed temporarily for renovation in May 2009.
+In 1930, San Francisco voters approved a charter amendment to increase taxes for the construction of the Anza Branch Library.
+Built on the site of the former Lafayette School, the new branch was designed and landscaped by architect John Reid, Jr. The library was dedicated on April 10, 1932, with 11,823 new books on its shelves.
+The total cost for the building and furnishings was $57,117.
+Anza became the 17th branch in the San Francisco Public Library system.
+The branch temporarily closed for renovation in May 2009.